A NONPROFIT SERVICE ORGANIZATION

 |

-Linda Chandler, Marketing Co-chair Linda Chandler began her career as an educator following completion of her degree and credentialing at UC Irvine.
-She holds an MBA from JFK University and provided consulting for the Small Business Centers (SBDC) in Contra Costa and Solano counties while also teaching as an adjunct professor for Golden Gate University, Saint Mary’s and the California Maritime Academy.
-Employed by Contra Costa County, she served as a strategic planner for Contra Costa’s Workforce Investment Board, she headed up development of EASTBAY Works, a partnership that services all the East Bay.
+Linda Chandler, Marketing Co-chair Linda Chandler began her career as an educator following the completion of her degree and credentialing at UC Irvine.
+She holds an MBA from JFK University and provided consulting for the Small Business Centers (SBDC) in Contra Costa and Solano counties while also teaching as an adjunct professor for Golden Gate University, Saint Mary’s, and the California Maritime Academy.
+Employed by Contra Costa County, she served as a strategic planner for Contra Costa’s Workforce Investment Board, she headed up the development of EASTBAY Works, a partnership that services all the East Bay.
 Linda spearheaded design and technology delivery linkage for fourteen centers, acknowledged for national innovation.
-She led aggressive grant development, and expanded partnerships with industry resulting in millions of new dollars targeted retrain youth and adults.
+She led aggressive grant development and expanded partnerships with industry resulting in millions of new dollars targeted retrain youth and adults.
 Her present interest is building partnerships and ongoing support for the goals of Carquinez Village. |

 |

-Jeanne Ekdahl, Virtual Office Manager and Operations Coordinator Jeanne Ekdahl taught critical thinking and writing at CSU East Bay and served as Director of Testing and the University Writing Assessment Program.
+Jeanne Ekdahl, Virtual Office Manager, and Operations Coordinator Jeanne Ekdahl taught critical thinking and writing at CSU East Bay and served as Director of Testing and the University Writing Assessment Program.
 In addition, she developed a mentoring program for graduate students and worked with the Online Teaching and Learning Program.
 She was on the Board of the Contra Costa County Office of Education and worked with local high schools to develop articulation agreements with colleges.
 Jeanne also taught business college and was a management trainer and volunteer coordinator for Planned Parenthood.
 Currently, she serves on the board of Families in Transition of Benicia. |

 |